Graduate Govt Jobs 2026 — Latest Government Jobs for Graduation Pass Candidates

 The key requirement is that your degree must be recognized by official regulatory bodies.
 Most government exams do NOT specify a particular stream or subject; a B.A. graduate is as eligible as a B.Tech graduate for most general category posts.
 However, certain specialized positions (like scientist roles) may require specific stream qualifications.

-| Graduate | Any UGC-recognized bachelor’s degree (3 years) | 18-27 (Central) 18-35 (State) |
+| Graduate | Any UGC-recognized bachelor’s degree (3 years).
+Age: 18-27 (Central), 18-35 (State) |

-| Post-Graduate | M.A., M.Sc., M.Com, MBA, M.Tech | 18-30 (Central) 18-40 (State) |
+| Post-Graduate | M.A., M.Sc., M.Com, MBA, M.Tech.
+Age: 18-30 (Central), 18-40 (State) |

-| Professional | CA, CS, ICWA, Law, Medicine | Exam-specific | As per professional body |
+| Professional | CA, CS, ICWA, Law, Medicine.
+Age: Exam-specific |

 Top Government Exams & Jobs for Graduates